 - (a) An application to the Central Government for removal of the auditor shall be made in e-Form ADT-2.
-The application shall be accompanied with fees as provided for this purpose under the Companies (Registration Offices and Fees) Rules, 2014. - (b) The application shall be made to the Central Government within thirty days of the resolution passed by the Board. - (c) The company shall hold the general meeting within sixty days of receipt of approval of the Central Government for passing the special resolution for removal of the said auditor. - (d) The auditor concerned shall be given a reasonable opportunity of being heard.
+The application shall be accompanied with fees as provided for this purpose under the Companies (Registration Offices and Fees) Rules, 2014. - (b) The application shall be made to the Central Government within thirty days of the resolution passed by the Board. - (c) The company shall hold the general meeting within sixty days of receipt of approval of the Central Government for passing the special resolution for removal of the said auditor.

+Provided that before taking any action under this sub-section The auditor concerned shall be given a reasonable opportunity of being heard.